shrishbc12/Foundation_assignment/Task3/README.md

 |UNION	  |∪	|All students in either club|	Asha, Bikash, Nisha, Suman, Pooja|
 |INTERSECT|	∩	|Students in both clubs|	Asha|
 |EXCEPT	|-	|Students in first but not second	|Asha, Bikash, Nisha, Suman|

+---

+## References
+- Alexander, S. (2024).
+What is a database?
+TechTarget.
+- Gillis, A. S. (2024).
+Database normalization concepts.
+- Codd, E. F. (1970).
+A Relational Model of Data for Large Shared Data Banks.